clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

     - \usepackage[round, authoryear]{natbib}
     - \usepackage{fixltx2e}
     - \bibliographystyle{plainnat}
+    - \input{../labs.tex}
 ...

+\begin{itemize}
+\action These are actions for you to do
+\ask These are questions
+\askstar This is a question that could be on the exam
+\end{itemize}

-# Introduction
+# Goals

-In today's computerlab we will study the evolution of communication systems.
+In today's computer lab you will experiment with simulated evolution and look at a simple model of the evolution of communication.
+The goals are to
+\begin{itemize}
+\item Better understand the concepts of genotype, genotype space, fitness, fitness landscape, selection, mutation, selection-mutation balance, frequency dependent selection;

+\item See how these concepts can be formalized in a computer program;
+\item Appreciate both the power and the limits of natural selection.
+\end{itemize}

+# Simulated Evolution

+\begin{itemize}
+\item Create a random string of length 10 of the characters AGCU.
+\item Now create a random string of length 100 of the characters AGCU.
+\item *How many such strings are possible?
+This is the genotype space.
+\item Create a population of 100 such strings.
+\item Define a fitness function.
+Imagine, for instance, that the string CAC codes for a very useful aminoacids, such that the more CAC's in the genome, the higher the expected number of offspring.
+Fitness = count(CAC).
+Create a vector of fitnesses.
+\item Create 100 children, each with a probability of inheriting their genome from a parent that is proportional to the parent's fitness.
+This is selection.
+\item Repeat 100 times.
+Plot fitness.
+This is selection without mutation.
+\item *Why does the fitness level off at a relatively low level?
+\item Now introduce mutation: every child's nucleotide has probability $\mu$ to change into a random nucleotide.
+\item Repeat 100 times with $\mu=0.01$.
+Plot fitness.
+This is selection with mutation.
+\item Repeat 1000 times with $\mu=0.001$.
+Plot fitness.
+This shows the mutation-selection balance.
+\item *Why does the fitness with relatively high mutation rate level off at a slightly lower level?
+\end{itemize}

+# Evolution of communication

+\begin{itemize}
+\item Consider the two matrix model of communication.
+For 3 meanings and 3 signals, both the sender and receiver matrix contain 9 values.
+\item *What are the optimal S* and R*, for maximal communicative success in a population?
+\item Assume that every individual is characterised by a genome of length 18, where each nucleotide codes for one value in S and R with A=3, G=2, C=1 and U=0.
+To construct the S and R matrices, rows are normalized.
+\item Compute fitness by communicating with a a fixed target S and R. Fitness = sum of diagonal values of S\%*\%R* + S*\%*\%R.
+\item Run an evolutionary simulation with low mutation rate for 100 iteration.
+What is the average fitness and most frequent communication system at the end of it?
+\item Compute fitness by communicating with a a random other agent, with its own (evolved) S' and R'.
+Fitness = sum of diagonal values of S\%*\%R' + S'\%*\%R.
+\item Run an evolutionary simulation with low mutation rate for 100 iteration.
+What is the average fitness and most frequent communication system at the end of it?
+\item *This is frequency dependent selection.
+Why does it not always evolve to the optimal communication system?
+\end{itemize}

 # Communication Systems as Matrices
 A possible way of representing a communication system is by using matrices that describe a mapping from a set of meanings to a set of forms (or signals).
-For instance, the well known alarm call system of Vervet monkeys \citep(seyfarth1980monkey} in its usual idealization, can be described as follows:
+For instance, the well known alarm call system of Vervet monkeys \citep(seyfarth1980monkey}
+ in its usual idealization, can be described as follows:

 \begin{table}[h!]
 \begin{tabular}{ll}